Make educational reforms relevant to meet global standards – EduWatch

 The Executive Director stressed that confidence and trust must be built between the employees and employers to put an end to industrial actions that tainted the image of the Ghanaian educational system.

-On how to reduce the graduate employment rate, he said Universities must strengthen institutional compulsory internship programmes from the onset of students' stay in school.
+On how to reduce graduate employment rate, he said Universities must strengthen institutional compulsory internship programmes from the onset of students' stay in school .

-This way, students would have acquired first-hand experience in their prospective careers and become competitive and marketable.
+This way, students would have acquired a first hand experience in their prospective careers and become competitive and marketable.

-He admonished Universities to partner with organizations for internship opportunities so that they could as well monitor students' performance and develop on their shortfalls.
+He admonished universities to partner with organisations for internship opportunities so that they could as well monitor students' performance and develop on their shortfalls.